Hempfield's 1:1 iPads have a content filter

 In October, Hempfield deployed Securly

 as the new content filter on 1:1 iPads.
 Securly was chosen to address several specific problems with the existing filter, including better image search control, YouTube filtering and accessibility, and better support for keyword blocking without sacrificing reliability.
-In addition to these features, Securly's long term plans include a significant set of controls for parents to monitor and adjust iPad usage at home.
+In addition to these features, Securly includes a significant set of controls for parents to monitor and adjust iPad usage at home.
 Image Searches are now restricted to images flagged for "reuse and modification," generally limiting results to images appropriate for education.
 YouTube is now accessible, but only in a restricted mode which allows education-safe videos and other videos specifically requested by teachers to be viewed.
 Keyword blocking allows us to quickly adjust the filter and block specific search terms, if we're alerted to problems.

 Securly provides a comprehensive parent portal where parents are able to see their child's browsing history and search terms, adjust the content filter for at-home use, set bedtime cutoffs, and even pause Internet access.
 Once a parent has signed up for Schoology, they will begin to receive emails from Securly.
+A sample email is shown to the right.
+At the bottom of the email is a blue button which parents can click on to set up a Securly portal account.
+From here, additional parental restrictions can be applied for home use.